Abhrankan-Chakrabarti/AI-Image-Generator/README.md

 # AI Image Generator

-This is a simple AI Image Generator that fetches images based on user prompts using a public API.
+This is a simple AI Image Generator that fetches a single high-quality image based on user prompts using a public API.

 ## Features

-- Generates nine high-quality images (1024x1024 pixels) based on the user's text prompt.
+- Generates a high-quality image (1024x1024 pixels) based on the user's text prompt.
-- Uses an external API to generate images dynamically.
+- Uses an external API to dynamically generate an image.
-- Displays a loading animation while images are being generated.
+- Displays a loading animation while the image is being generated.

 ## Live Demo